lorindi/React-Native-Learning-Journey/learning-journal.md

 - How to create custom styles for reusable visual components like goal items
 - How to use margin, padding, borderRadius, and background colors to enhance UI
 - Why some styles behave slightly differently depending on the platform and how to test them on both

+- How to make content scrollable using the ScrollView component
+- The difference between ScrollView and FlatList for rendering lists
+- How to prevent overscroll bounce on iOS with alwaysBounceVertical={false}
+- How to wrap list items inside ScrollView for better UX when many items exist
+- How to combine ScrollView with Flexbox layouts for flexible screen design
+- That ScrollView renders all items at once, so it’s suitable for small lists only
+- The importance of unique keys when mapping list items to avoid warnings or rendering bugs

 ### Code examples
 ```javascript